Rethinking STS and NLI in Large Language Models: Clinical and Biomedical Evaluation

-\paragraph{Baselines} STS-B, MedSTS, N2C2-STS, \ustsc and \ustsu are predicted by \textit{BERT-base} fine-tuned over the training data of corresponding dataset, some coupled with data augmentation strategies.
-Without training data, BIOSSES uses the fine-tuned N2C2-STS model and EBMSASS uses fine-tuned STS-B. Chaos-SNLI/MNLI are predicted by \textit{BERT-base} fine-tuned over combination of SNLI and MNLI training data, and fined-tuned using MedNLI training data for MedNLI baseline.
-These baseline results are extracted from \citet{wang2020evaluating, wang2020learning, wang2022capture, wang2022uncertaintysts, wang2023collective}.
+\textbf{Baselines:} We reproduce the baseline results from \citet{wang2020evaluating, wang2020learning, wang2022capture, wang2022uncertaintysts, wang2023collective}.
+STS-B, MedSTS, N2C2-STS, \ustsc and \ustsu are predicted by \textit{BERT-base} fine-tuned over the training data of corresponding dataset, coupled with data augmentation strategies.
+For datasets without training data, BIOSSES uses the fine-tuned N2C2-STS model and EBMSASS uses fine-tuned STS-B. Chaos-SNLI/MNLI are predicted by \textit{BERT-base} fine-tuned over combination of SNLI and MNLI training data, and MedNLI uses fined-tuned \bert by MedNLI training data.

+\textbf{Results:} Estimations by \chatgpt are inferior to baseline predictions of the fine-tuned \textit{BERT-base}, except for comparable results on BIOSSES. \llamatwo performs much worse than \chatgpt, though 13B is better than 7B, where the best $r$ is 0.58 on the general \stsb using 13B model.
+This suggests that clinical and biomedical domains remain challenging for a LLM even if it is as powerful as \chatgpt, putting aside open-source smaller-size language models.
+Pearson correlation of 0.55 on \ustsc, \ustsu and less than 50\% accuracy on \chaossnli and \chaosmnli reveal that Chinese STS sentence pairs and NLI cases with controversial labels are particularly hard to predict correctly, even for \chatgpt. \llamatwo collapses on the two Chinese test sets ($r$ is close to 0), showing poor capability of non-English languages.